November 20, 2018

 Photo credit above: NuLegacy

-The risks are costly if your project doesn’t have everything in place when it comes to licensing and permitting.
+Mistakes or missteps can be costly if your project doesn’t have everything in place when it comes to licensing and permitting.

-Drill pad layout can be critical to a safe, smooth, and successful drilling program.
+Drill pad layout can be just as critical to a safe, smooth, and successful drilling program.
 A drill pad setup where safety or productivity is compromised can result in wasted expense and possibly lead to an accident.
 Not having permits with the right amount of surface disturbance for the project is a risk that can be mitigated with communication.
 A miscalculation in required disturbance area can lead to holes being removed from the scope of the project to remain in compliance with regulators.